v-dav/v-dav/README.md

 - 🌱 I'm an Anesthesiologist currently expanding my horizons at Holberton School France 🇫🇷 by studying in the field of Software Engineering and Computer Science.

-- 🔭 I believe in the power of technology to revolutionize healthcare and improve patients' lives, and I'm excited to fuse my medical background with cutting-edge software engineering skills.
+- 🔭 I'm very excited to fuse my medical background with cutting-edge software engineering skills.

 - :bulb: As a lifelong learner and problem solver, I'm eager to collaborate with like-minded individuals who are driven by curiosity and innovation.

-- 🚀Let's connect and make a difference together one line of code at a time.!
+- 🚀Let's connect and build something new together.
 Feel free to check out my projects, share feedback, or reach out for potential collaborations. 💻💉🌍

 -  :book:I love to read and play guitar. :guitar: